revaturelabs/interviewquestions/Python/Python-Classes and Objects/Abstraction.md

 > Option a)
 <details><summary> <b>Explanation</b> </summary>

-> Object of Derived class called the show() method of Abstract class and as show() method is a non-abstract method of Abstract class, its inside statement get executed.
+> Object of Derived class called the show() method of Abstract class and as show() method is a non-abstract method of Abstract class, its inside statement gets executed.
   </details>
 </details>